 An Infant Feeding Co-ordinator for the 0-19 IPHNS has been in post from August 2019 to develop, promote, support breastfeeding and to drive improvements in infant feeding practices.
 A staff training programme has been developed to increase staff skills, knowledge and confidence in supporting parents with infant feeding and parent/infant relationship building.
 An audit programme will monitor standards and evidence improvements across the service.
-Rotherham are currently working towards meeting the Stage Two Assessment criteria for UNICEF UK Baby Friendly Initiative accreditation.
+Rotherham are currently working towards meeting the stage two assessment criteria for UNICEF UK Baby Friendly Initiative accreditation.
 The Service:

 - Continues to support the Breast Buddies[TM] service, working in collaboration with Rotherham Early Help Children's Centres, by training mothers with breastfeeding experience to provide support for new, expectant and breastfeeding mothers.
-A proportion of Outreach & Engagement workers have completed breast feeding training and can offer the same support as a Breast Buddy in any group, one to one or over the phone. - Is commissioned to train 20 volunteers per year and is on track to meet the target.
+A proportion of outreach and engagement workers have completed breastfeeding training and can offer the same support as a Breast Buddy[TM] in any group, one-to-one or over the phone. - Is commissioned to train 20 volunteers per year and is on track to meet the target.